I Understand Why the “Wicked” Novel was Pulled From Schools. “Banning” It Misses the Point

 by Chris Peterson

-Nineteen Minutes is a difficult book, but it is difficult with purpose.
-It confronts school violence, bullying, masculinity, sexual assault, and the warning signs adults too often miss until it’s too late.
+Nineteen Minutes is difficult, yes.
+But it’s difficult with intention.
+It deals directly with school violence, bullying, sexual assault, and the warning signs adults often ignore until it’s far too late.
 It doesn’t sensationalize trauma.
 It examines it.
-It asks readers to sit with uncomfortable questions and wrestle with empathy, accountability, and systemic failure.
-For many young readers, it offers language for experiences they are already navigating, whether we want to admit that or not.
+For a lot of teens, it provides language for realities they’re already living inside, whether we want to admit that or not.

-Unlike Wicked, which is explicitly adult in its sexual content and political cynicism, Nineteen Minutes meets young people where they actually are.
-Removing it from school libraries doesn’t protect students.
-It deprives them of context, conversation, and tools for understanding a world they are already living in.
+Unlike Wicked, which is explicitly adult in both its sexual content and its political cynicism, Nineteen Minutes meets young people where they actually are.
+Pulling it from school shelves doesn’t protect students.
+It removes context.
+It shuts down conversation.
+It takes away a tool that has long been used to help teens process a world that isn’t waiting for them to be “ready.”

 I can understand a school district deciding that Wicked belongs in adult spaces.
-I cannot understand applying the same logic to a novel that has long been used to foster dialogue, reflection, and empathy among teens.
+I cannot understand applying that same logic to a novel that has been used, responsibly, to foster dialogue and empathy among teens.

-If we’re going to draw lines, they should be drawn carefully.
-If we’re going to remove books, we should be honest about why.
-And if we’re going to have this conversation at all, we owe it to readers, students, and educators to be precise with our language.
+If we’re going to draw lines, they need to be drawn carefully.
+If we’re going to remove books, we need to be honest about why.
+And if we’re going to have this conversation at all, we owe it to students, educators, and readers to use language that reflects reality instead of inflaming it.

 Next